 Lunch ‘N Learn Series – In 2013, the Council launched a monthly Lunch ‘N Learn series focusing on advanced practice nursing.
 Each month, a panel of practicing professionals discusses the role of specific advanced practice nurses.
-The goal of these educational and interactive presentations is to highlight the scope of practice of the advanced practice nurse while proving information to the undergraduate student to better prepare them for admissions to a graduate program.
+The goal of these educational and interactive presentations is to provide nursing students with a place to grow their understanding of the broad spectrum of specialties in nursing practice.

 Scrub Donation Program – The Council recognizes the costs of a nursing education which prompted the creation of the Scrub Donation Program.
 At the end of each student’s program they have embroidered SON specific scrubs that are no longer needed.
 Upon graduation, seniors are asked to donate their scrubs so that we can distribute to current students.
 In late April the Council will survey all BSN students to assess need and interest in scrubs.
 The Council will distribute donated scrubs based on financial need and seniority within the SON.
 This program is helpful to those entering the program as well as current students that may need additional scrubs for clinical assignments.
 In recent distributions, each student who requested scrubs received at least one scrub item.

 Social Events – Every semester the Council hosts social events that are open to all SON students.
 Some examples include end of semester inter-disciplinary mixers with the UNC Medical, Pharmacy, and Dental Schools.